neoreeps/surface-pro-3/README.md

 As I build new kernels, I'll place them in [Google Drive](https://drive.google.com/folderview?id=0BzNI3Zdy9Y6kfklBazc5Y3VQXzd6MU1oaUFMS0NxWEI4dmpFRmFITWZFZWpfM0U1dUJJaTQ&usp=sharing)

 # Ubuntu (15.10)
 I have just switched to Ubuntu 15.10, and everything seems to be working well.
-I am still using the 4.2 kernel below with the wily patch.
+I am still using the 4.2 kernel below with the updated wily patch which gives us multi-touch support.

-Same issue with touchpad being a pointer and not a touchpad.
-Suspend still wonky but works well enough for me.

 # Ubuntu (15.04)